 A customs bond, also known as an import bond, involves three parties.
 The importer or business purchasing the bond and importing the goods is the principal.
 The CBP is the beneficiary.
 The company issuing the U.S. import customs bond is called the surety.

 An import customs bond guarantees that the taxes, duties and fees are paid on all imports.
-The customs import bond ensures that the CBP will collect all import taxes, duties, fines and penalties from the importer.
 If the importer cannot pay those costs, the company that issued the import customs bond will pay the remaining costs.
 Reasons an importer might not be able to pay customs fees as required might include closure of a business or bankruptcy.

 The importer agrees to meet the following 8 conditions when posting an import customs bond: